learninglab-dev/the-resources/data/resources/projects/SOCIOL1130/digital-storytelling.md

 ### FRAMING & COMPOSITION

-In addition to lighting, you want your subject(s) to be framed in your video in a way that is intentional, so that it communicates the content and emotion of your project in the most effective manner.
+In addition to lighting, you want your subject(s) to be framed in your video in a way that is intentional; you want your video to effectively convey the content as well as tone and emotion.
+Executing thoughtful framing and composition in your videos can help you achieve both of these goals.

 * [A guide to resources for framing and composition](http://resources.learninglab.xyz/simple/projects/SOCIOL1130/Framing-Composition)